hvieira512/subvisual-challenge/README.md

 In order to install this project, you'll need node and npm installed on your system:

-## Through a Package Manager
+## Package Manager

 1. **Install NodeJS and NPM**

-   If you're using Linux, use your preferred one to install it
+   If you prefer using a package manger, use your preferred one to install it

    ```bash
    # Ubuntu